acorn-io/acorn-oss-workshop/steps/volumes.md

 Both *db* and *redis* containers are databases but as we didn’t specify any storage related properties, the data of each container are stored in their own file system.
 This is usually fine in a development environment but definitely not what we want in production.

-To ensure data is persisted for both containers we will use Acorn volumes (under the hood this is an abstraction above Kubernetes PersistentVolume resource type).
+In order to ensure data is persisted for both containers we will use Acorn volumes.

 # Defining volumes in the Acornfile